ganeti/ganeti/doc/design-2.0.rst

 - verify that S2 (the node the user has chosen to keep as secondary) has valid data (is consistent)

-- tear down the current DRBD association and setup a drbd pairing between P2 (P2 is indicated by the user) and S2; since P2 has no data, it will start resyncing from S2
+- tear down the current DRBD association and setup a DRBD pairing between P2 (P2 is indicated by the user) and S2; since P2 has no data, it will start re-syncing from S2

 - as soon as P2 is in state SyncTarget (i.e. after the resync has started but before it has finished), we can promote it to primary role (r/w)